With Dual Diagnosis Treatment

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

 Learn MoreFitzgibbon Hospital Behavioral Health Unit is a mental health clinic in Saline County, Missouri, located at 2305 South 65 Highway, 65340 zip code.
 Fitzgibbon Hospital Behavioral Health Unit offers hospital inpatient treatment.
-Fitzgibbon Hospital Behavioral Health Unit provides cognitive behavioral therapy, activity therapy and psychotropic medication to adults and young adults.
-Some other services provided by Fitzgibbon Hospital Behavioral Health Unit include case management, chronic disease/illness management and integrated primary care services.
+Fitzgibbon Hospital Behavioral Health Unit provides couples/family therapy, psychotropic medication and cognitive behavioral therapy to adults and young adults.
+Some other services provided by Fitzgibbon Hospital Behavioral Health Unit include chronic disease/illness management, integrated primary care services and psychosocial rehabilitation services.

 Learn MoreCall (855) 209-1575 to get 24/7 help with dual diagnosis treatment.